-My baby boy was about six months old when we took an impromptu trip to Niagara Falls.
+Our family trip to Niagara Falls with a baby was an impromptu trip, when he was just six months old.
 It was an unplanned trip with an infant, so we expected there to be quite a bit of chaos.
-Much to our surprise, the trip went off without a hitch and we had an excellent time on our very first family vacation.
+Much to our surprise, our Niagara Falls trip went off without a hitch and we had an excellent time on our very first family vacation.

 It all started in New York City.
 My husband and I had flown into JFK International with our infant son.
 Although we were both excited to be in the big city, our little one wasn’t convinced.
 The sights, sounds, smells, and crowds were just too much for the little guy and he spent most of our first day with tears in his eyes.